Jonas Aukštuolis: Early life and education

-Aukštuolis was born in village near Alizava, Kovno Governorate, Russian Empire, to a family of well-off farmers that belonged to the Lithuanian Evangelical Reformed Church.
+Aukštuolis was born in Kalnagaliai village near Alizava, Kovno Governorate, Russian Empire, to a family of well-off farmers that belonged to the Lithuanian Evangelical Reformed Church.
 He only had one sister and as the only son was set to inherit the farm, but his parents sent him to get education.
 After completing primary schools in Virbališkiai and Kupiškis, he enrolled into the Mitau Gymnasium in 1899.
 After the graduation in 1907, he continued his studies at the law Faculty of the Saint Petersburg University.
 After three years, he was expelled for participation in a student strike and other Menshevik activities.
 Invited by his cousin Martynas Yčas, Aukštuolis finished his studies at the Tomsk University.

 Career

 In spring 1912, Aukštuolis returned to Lithuania and settled in Kaunas and got a job with the Kaunas District Court.
 He also helped Yčas with his election campaign to the Russian State Duma.
 In 1915, during World War I, Aukštuolis together with other court officials was evacuated to Moscow.
 There he joined the Lithuanian Society for the Relief of War Sufferers and visited various Russian cities, particularly Penza, Voronezh, Samara, organizing the relief to Lithuanian war refugees.
 However, contact with Lithuania was lost since it was occupied by German forces.
 It was possible to reestablish the contact via neutral Sweden and Aukštuolis was sent to the first Lithuanian conference in Stockholm and appointed manager of the Swedish–Lithuanian Aid Committee, chaired by Carl Lindhagen, mayor of Stockholm.
 Neutral Scandinavian countries became a bridge that allowed communication, including sending letters and parcels, and financial support to the occupied Lithuania.
 Lithuanians published articles in Scandinavian press explaining and promoting the Lithuanian goals of independence.